FedAgg: Adaptive Federated Learning with Aggregated Gradients: Numerical Experiments

 \subsubsection{Platform Setup}

-Experiments are conducted on a workstation (CPU: Intel i7-8750H @2.20GHz; RAM: 8GB DDR4 2666 MHz; GPU: NVIDIA GeForce RTX 1060 with CUDA version 12.1; OS: Microsoft Windows 11 Professional with OS version 10.0.22000).
-The simulator is composed of three parts: (\romannumeral 1) The data partitioning part that partitions the datasets as IID and Non-IID distribution.
-In addition, we allocate local data to each participating client with the same data size. (\romannumeral 2) The model training part instantiates heterogeneous FL clients for local model training, aggregate and update the global model until reaching pre-fixed global training iteration or threshold. (\romannumeral 3) The estimator calculating part finds the fixed point for two mean-field terms $\boldsymbol{\phi_{1,l}^{t}}$ and $\boldsymbol{\phi_{2,l}^{t}}$.
-For all parts aforementioned, we utilize the PyTorch library \cite{paszke2019pytorch} with version 0.10.0 and the environment is built on Python 3.7.
+Experiments are conducted on a workstation (CPU: Intel(R) Xeon(R) Gold 6133 @ 2.50GHz; RAM: 32GB DDR4 2666 MHz; GPU: NVIDIA GeForce RTX 4090 with CUDA version 12.2).
+The simulator is composed of three parts: (\romannumeral 1) The data partitioning part that partitions the datasets as IID and Non-IID distribution. (\romannumeral 2) The model training part instantiates heterogeneous FL clients for local model training, aggregates, and updates the global model until reaching pre-fixed global training iteration or threshold. (\romannumeral 3) The estimator calculating part finds the fixed point for mean-field terms $\boldsymbol{\phi_{1,l}^{t}}$ and $\boldsymbol{\phi_{2,l}^{t}}$.
+We utilize the PyTorch library \cite{paszke2019pytorch} and the environment is built on Python 3.11.